Construction

 Data layer

-Vista is the read system of record, untouched.
-Thousands of live SQL views are compiled into a documented, cross-referenced knowledge base — the read contract every app builds against.
+The ERP is the read system of record, untouched.
+Thousands of live SQL views are compiled into a documented, cross-referenced knowledge base.
+The read contract every app builds against.

 All mutations (projections, change orders, subcontract batches, AP/JC posts) go through the vendor's own audited pipeline.